goetas/xsd2php/README.md

 Naming Strategy
 ---------------

-Sometimes happen that you want not to have long class names but at the same time you want not too have namaing conflicts.
+It might happen that you do not want to have long class names, but at the same time you want to prevent any name conflicts as well.
 (example: `MyNamesapce\UserElement` instead of `MyNamesapce\User` or  `MyNamesapce\UserTypeType` instead of `MyNamesapce\UserType`).

-When you have an XSD with a type named `User`, a type named `UserType` and a root element named `User` and `UserElement`, creating the right PHP classes names will be problemeatic.
+When you have an XSD with a type named `User`, a type named `UserType` and a root element named `User` and `UserElement`, creating the right PHP classes names will be problematic.
 To solve this you have to choose the right naming strategy.

-* If you don't not have naming conflicts and you want to have short and descriptive class names, use `--naming-strategy=short` option when you generate classes and metadata
+* If you don not have naming conflicts and you want to have short and descriptive class names, use the `--naming-strategy=short` option when you generate classes and metadata
-* If you have naming conflicts (or just you want to be stay safe) use `--naming-strategy=long` option when you generate classes and metadata.
+* If you have naming conflicts (or just you want to be stay safe) use the `--naming-strategy=long` option when you generate classes and metadata.
 This will generate PHP classes with the `Element` or `Type` suffix.